The Web Health

 The diaphragm is attached below your lower ribs.

-This is a key muscle for breathing in and out, but recent research shows it plays an important role in heart function, lymphatic return, emotional regulation, swallowing and vomiting, lumbar stability, and pain tolerance.
+This is a key muscle for breathing in and out.
+Still, recent research shows it plays a vital role in heart function, lymphatic return, emotional regulation, swallowing and vomiting, lumbar stability, and pain tolerance.

 Rear extenders